SimHacker/lloooomm/03-Resources/documentation/will-wright-spore-future-content.md

 As entities disperse to experiment with procedural creation:

-- Debugging Cats start generating new types of errors
+- Feline Debugging Team start generating new types of errors
 - Birds design evolutionary flight patterns
 - Musicians compose self-generating symphonies
 - Characters write their own backstories that keep evolving